• OPEN AN ACCOUNT

 Committees

-Board delegates specific mandates to its Committees, to optimize Directors' skills and talents besides complying with key regulatory aspects.
+Board delegates specific mandates to its committees, to optimize Directors' skills and talents besides complying with key regulatory aspects.

 - Audit Committee for overseeing financial Reporting;